DmitryLandy/ISTA420/Homework/tsql-hw04-landy.md

      WHERE O.custid = C.custid);

 8. **What happens if we use the not operator before a predicate?
 Give an example.**
 - it gives us the opposite of the predicate result.
+Reverses the truth value.

--SELECT custid, companyname
+- SELECT custid, companyname
 FROM Sales.Customers
 WHERE custid NOT IN(SELECT O.custid
                     FROM Sales.Orders AS O);